bk/wmk-docs/content/shortcodes.md

   found.
 The file must be inside the content directory (`CONTENTDIR`), otherwise it will not be read.
 The path is interpreted as relative to the directory in which the content file is placed.
 A path starting with `/` is taken to start at `CONTENTDIR`.
-Nested includes are possible but the paths of subincludes are interpreted relative to the original directory (rather than the directory in which the included file has been placed).
+Nested includes are possible but the paths of sub-includes are interpreted relative to the original directory (rather than the directory in which the included file has been placed).
 Note that `include()` is always handled before other shortcodes.